History of RCSI

 Founded by Royal Charter in 1784, to set and support professional standards for surgical training and practice, RCSI has been shaping healthcare in Ireland for over 230 years.

 Since 1810, when we established what is now the impressive facade of 123 St Stephen's Green, RCSI has played host to some of the most influential public figures in the nation's history.
-From dignitaries to revolutionaries – all have walked our hallowed halls.
+From innovators to dignitaries, pioneers to revolutionaries – all have walked our hallowed halls.

 Rediscover our fascinating history and learn more about the people that have shaped RCSI as it is today.